tliron/restlet-jetty9/README.md

 Jetty 9 connector for Restlet 2.2
 =================================

+This extension allows you to use Jetty 9.1.0 (and above?) as both a server and client connector for Restlet, for both HTTP and HTTPS.

 As discussed in the [Restlet forum](http://restlet.tigris.org/ds/viewMessage.do?dsForumId=4447&dsMessageId=3067974).

-The whole repository works as an Eclipse project.
+The repository includes an Eclipse project.
 Build using Maven.

 Get It
 ------